 It is important to remember that a claim settlement is a back and forth process between you and your insurance company.
 The initial estimate is based on only the damage the adjuster can see.
 Many times, the hidden damage is uncovered as the repairs to the home progress.

 Insurance policies contain many exclusions.
 Often the exclusions are used to deny claims.
 Policy exclusions can feel like you’re being ripped off when filing a home insurance claim when you aren’t familiar with your policy.
 The best way to avoid home insurance issues rom policy exclusions is to be familiar with your policy and what it covers and what it doesn’t cover.

 Here are some common policy exclusions to be aware of so you don’t end up with home insurance claim issues.

 - Animals: Home damage from animals is often excluded from home insurance policies.
 Animals and rodents can do extensive damage to a home and many times a homeowner ends up feeling like they were treated unfairly if their claim is denied.

 - Examples of animal damage to a home can include damage to the attic caused by raccoons.
 Rodents can also nest in walls and damage wiring.

 - Flood: It’s important to remember that most home policies don’t include coverage for flood.
-This is the source of many home insurance claim rip-offs.
+This is the source of many home insurance claim exclusions.
 Make sure you are covered for the flood by either a policy from the National Flood Insurance Program or a private insurance carrier that writes flood coverage.